-Care plus DEET Anti-insect Roll-on 30% is used to repel ticks and mosquitoes, in particular house mosquitoes, malaria mosquitoes and yellow fever mosquitoes.
+Care Plus Anti-insect DEET 50% Spray is used to repel ticks and mosquitoes, in particular house mosquitoes, malaria mosquitoes and yellow fever mosquitoes.

 This product is an insect repellent for outdoor use, or indoor use in well ventilated areas, that should be applied to the skin of exposed body parts with the purpose to protect the uncovered skin of humans against biting ticks and mosquitoes.